oxsecurity/megalinter/docs/descriptors/salesforce_sfdx_scanner_apex.md

 sfdx-scanner-apex is called once on the whole project directory (`project` CLI lint mode)

 - filtering can not be done using MegaLinter configuration variables,it must be done using sfdx-scanner-apex configuration or ignore file (if existing)
-- `VALIDATE_ALL_CODEBASE: false` does not make sfdx-scanner-apex analyze only updated files
+- `VALIDATE_ALL_CODEBASE: false` doesn't make sfdx-scanner-apex analyze only updated files

 ### Example calls